Perwahl/DalenStudios/privacy.md

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please send  an email to per@dalenstudios.com.
+For any questions or concerns regarding this privacy policy, please send an email to per@dalenstudios.com.